code-423n4/2023-05-xeth/README.md

 ### CVXStaker

-It is pretty much a fork of aura staker: https://etherscan.io/address/0xDaAC0A9818aFA6f8Fb4672Dc8284940B169c96e8 and it stakes lp token into a convex pool and helps in recovery of rewards, withdrawls, etc.
+It is pretty much a fork of aura staker: <https://etherscan.io/address/0xDaAC0A9818aFA6f8Fb4672Dc8284940B169c96e8> and it stakes lp token into a convex pool and helps in recovery of rewards, withdrawals, etc.

 ### Rebalance Defender (not a contract)

 It is a role assigned to an off-chain bot that provides quotes for rebalancing up and down.
 It's quote is checked against a quote provided by the AMO contract with higher slippage to ensure that the provided quote isn't malicious.

 ## Setup Instructions

 The tests depend on mainnet curve contracts, which will require you to run tests in forking mode with an RPC.

 We used alchemy while building the protocol and hence an example of the same is added.
 Please replace `[ALCHEMY_API_KEY]` variable before running the commands below.

 ```bash
 git submodule update --init --recursive  ## initialize submodule dependencies